Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool fetches a single Indeed job posting by its viewjob URL and lists the returned fields, distinguishing it from sibling listing tool.
+The description clearly states it 'Fetches a single Indeed job posting by its viewjob URL' and enumerates the specific fields returned (title, company, salary, etc.).
+This distinguishes it from the sibling tool 'hasdata_indeed_listing_getJobListings' which likely returns a list of postings, thereby providing clear differentiation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.